-So much of what is know about space science is hard to fully understand, even for the scientists who study the field, but fortunately there are many more understandable, and cooler facts about space that we can enjoy.
-These amazing facts about space go a long way towards teaching us the complex interactions between gas, dust, gravity, stars, energy, and galaxies that keep the Universe intact, at least the parts of it we can observe, measure, and quantify.
+Much of what is known about space science is hard to fully understand, even for the scientists who study the field.
+Fortunately, there are many more understandable, and cooler facts about space that we can enjoy.
+These incredible space facts go a long way toward teaching us the complex interactions between gas, dust, gravity, stars, energy, and the galaxies that keep the Universe intact, at least the parts of it we can observe, measure, and quantify.

-Water, Water Everywhere!
+1. Water, Water Everywhere!

 Although the existence of water in deep space had been predicted for decades, astronomers were surprised to find out just how much of it there really is, or how widely it is distributed.
 By way of illustration, the amount of water vapor in a quasar discovered more than 12 billion light years away is 140 trillion times that of our own planet, and 4,000 times more than that contained in the whole Milky Way, where most of the water is frozen in ice.